afunnydev/tinysociety/content/articles/2018-07-27-6-pieces-of-furniture-you-need-in-your-tiny-house.md

 ---
 title: 6 Pieces Of Furniture You Need In Your Tiny House
-description: >-
-  The key to choosing tiny house furniture is more than just making sure it fits inside your new home.
+description: The key to choosing tiny house furniture is more than just making sure it fits inside your new home.
 Downsizing will mean you’ll have less space than you’re used to.
 This means it’s essential that each piece of furniture serves more than one purpose as well.
 slug: 6-pieces-of-furniture-you-need-in-your-tiny-house
 author: kristen
 image: /img/architecture-bed-bedroom-banner.jpg
 overlay: true
-date: '2018-07-17'
+date: 2018-07-17
+lastmod: 2024-01-10
 notloaded:
-  need: 'true'
+  need: "true"
 listing:
   title: 6 Pieces Of Furniture You Need In Your Tiny House
   description: >